Geomorphology of Lagrangian ridges: Abstract

 \section{Abstract}

 We prove an ``h-principle without pre-conditions" for the elimination of tangencies of a Lagrangian submanifold with respect to a Lagrangian distribution.
 The main result states that such tangencies can always be completely removed at the cost of allowing the Lagrangian to develop certain non-smooth points, called {\em Lagrangian ridges}, modeled on the corner $\{p=|q|\} \subset \bR^2$ together with its products and stabilizations.
+This result plays an essential role in the arborealization program.

 \onehalfspacing